GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 # Rodents Whole Brain fMRI Data Preprocessing Toolbox
 This is a generally applicable fMRI preprocessing pipeline for the whole brain of mice and rats.
-This pipeline has been tested on 4 different fMRI whole brain group datasets of rodents with different imaging protocols and experimental conditions (3 rats groups and 1 mice group) to obtain reasonable FC maps and QPPs.
+This pipeline has been tested on 4 different fMRI whole brain group datasets of rodents with different imaging and experimental settings (3 rats groups and 1 mice group).
+Reasonable FC maps and QPPs were obtained as a result.

 <!---If you use this toolbox, please cite as Name (Date).
 Title [Type]. doi:10.5281/zenodo.XXXX--->